 Settlers received a town lot and farm acreage.
 However, many town lots were not built on for decades.
 As a result, one city block may have a log cabin from early days, a rock home from the 1880s, a 1930s cottage and a home built in the early 2000s.

-CEMETERIES

-Fredericksburg has two historic cemeteries located at the east and west ends of town.
+FEATURED ON COVER Historic Sites & Museums - Beyond the Historic District CEMETERIES Fredericksburg has two historic cemeteries located at the east and west ends of town.
 Der Stadt Friedhof, located at the 300 block of N. Lee Street, and the Catholic Cemetery, located on Catholic Cemetery Road, are both known for their striking granite markers and headstones, many in German.

-FORT MARTIN SCOTT HISTORIC SITE

-ftmartinscott.org

-1606 E. Main St. / (830) 307-8715

-Visit this pre-Civil War (1848) military outpost, which is on the National Registry of Historic Sites.
+FORT MARTIN SCOTT HISTORIC SITE fbgtx.org/416/Ft-Martin-Scott 1606 E. Main St. / (830) 307-8715 Visit this pre-Civil War (1848) military outpost, which is on the National Registry of Historic Sites.
 Interpretive signage brings the history of one of the first frontier Army forts in Texas into focus.

-Hours: Thurs-Mon 10am-5pm for self-guided tours.

-No admission fee.

-GILLESPIE COUNTY COUNTRY SCHOOLS DRIVING TRAIL historicschools.org View 12 historic country schools in Gillespie County.
+Hours: Visitor Center Open Friday - Sunday 10 a.m. - 5 p.m.
+Self-guided tours may be taken other days of the week from dawn to dusk.
+Buildings will only be unlocked during Visitor Center open times GILLESPIE COUNTY COUNTRY SCHOOLS DRIVING TRAIL historicschools.org View 12 historic country schools in Gillespie County.
 A special map with highlighted routes will direct visitors to schools in a particular quadrant of the county.
 Driving times on routes vary from one hour in length to half a day.
 Free maps of the trail are available at the Visitor Information Center at 302 E. Austin St. in downtown Fredericksburg.
 LUCKENBACH TEXAS luckenbachtexas.com 412 Luckenbach Loop, off RR 1376 / 8 miles SE of Fredericksburg (830) 997-3224 Established as a trading post in 1849, Luckenbach consists of a dancehall, general store and bar.
 This settlement has enjoyed continued notoriety for its free spirit and unique events.
 Live music can be heard most days in the bar or under the old oak tree.
-Hours: Mon-Sat 10am-9pm.
-Sun Noon-9pm.
+Hours: Monday - Saturday 10 a.m - 9 p.m.
+Sunday Noon-9 p.m.
 No admission fee.
 (Admission fee to some events) LYNDON B. JOHNSON NATIONAL HISTORICAL PARK nps.gov/lyjo Hwy.
 290 East, 16 miles (Stonewall) / 30 miles (Johnson City) (830) 868-7128 The LBJ Ranch near Stonewall is home to the Texas White House (currently closed for renovation), the LBJ birthplace, the Johnson Family cemetery, the old Junction School and the ranch show barn.
 Please stop at the visitor information center, located in the Lyndon B. Johnson State Park and Historic Site right off of Highway 290, to pick up maps and information regarding the self-guided driving route onto the LBJ Ranch.
-Hours: Driving permits are issued between 9am and 4:30pm daily.
+Hours: Free driving permits are issued between 9 a.m. and 4:30 p.m. daily.
 The LBJ Boyhood Home is located in Johnson City and offers a Visitor Center with exhibits and films on LBJ and Lady Bird, the Boyhood Home, an education building, and the historic Johnson Settlement.
-Hours: Visitor Center 9am-5pm.
+Hours: Visitor Center 9 a.m. - 5 p.m.
+No admission fee.
+SAUER-BECKMANN LIVING HISTORY FARM tpwd.texas.gov/state-parks/lyndon-b-johnson Lyndon B. Johnson State Park and Historic Site Hwy.
+290 East, 16 miles (Stonewall) / (830) 644-2455 Visit a living history farmstead of the pioneers.
+See how the farm families of a century ago lived.
+Learn about seasonal activities such as sausage making, sheep shearing, canning, etc. Hours: 10 a.m. - 4 p.m. daily Oct-May.
+9 a.m. - 3 p.m. daily June-